MokhaLeee/fe8u-cskillsys-kernel/docs/Memory.md

 To improve program performance, the kernel use **in-BL range** space (start from `0xE8414`) for text section, which is quite different from the custom modifications.

-For other data and contants, we mainly use free-space starting from `0xB2A604`.
+For other data and contents, we mainly use free-space starting from `0xB2A604`.

 In order to collaborate with FEBuilderGBA and make DEMO based on kernel, we also need to define some important data at these fixed locations: